mnz1988/stable-diffusion-guide/README.md

 # Upscaling <a name="upscale"></a>[▲](#index)

 As mentioned in [Generation Parameters ▲](#parameters), normally you shouldn't go above 768 width or height when generating an image.
-Instead you should use `Hires. fix` with your choice of upscaler and an appropiate denoising level.
+Instead you should use `Hires fix` with your choice of upscaler and an appropiate denoising level.
 Hires fix is limited by your VRAM however, so you may be interested in [Ultimate Upscaler ▼](#ultimate) to go even larger.

 You can download additional upscalers and put them in your `stable-diffusion-webui/models/ESRGAN` folder.
 They will then be available in Hires fix, Ultimate Upscaler, and Extras.